DILEMMAS & DEBATES IN

 Sphincter Preservation in Rectal Cancer: Is Robotic Surgery the 'New Gold Standard', or does TaTME prevail - Philippe Rouanet, Montpellier Cancer Institute, Montpellier, France

-16:30 - 17:00 DEBATE III Does Neo-adjuvant chemoradiotherapy increase sphincter preservation - Paris Tekkis (For Yes) Royal Marsden Hospital NHS, London, UK vrs - Jean-Jacques Tuech, Rouen, France (For No)
+Does Neo-adjuvant chemoradiotherapy increase sphincter preservation.
+Paris Tekkis (For Yes) Royal Marsden Hospital NHS, London, UK vrs - Jean-Jacques Tuech, CHU-Hôpitaux de Rouen, Rouen, France (For No)

 -

-Diagnosis and staging of peritoneal colorectal cancer - tbc
+Diagnosis and staging of peritoneal colorectal cancer - Michelle Dinsey, Basingstoke & Hampshire Hospital Foundation, Basingstoke, UK

 -